Define Your Audience Persona

 Who are you producing content for?

-Think of some of the most well-known content creators and digital publishing brands - Gary Vaynerchuck, Wired, Buzzfeed, Inc., and more.
+Think of some of the most well-known content creators and digital publishing brands - Gary Vaynerchuck, Kylie Jenner, Oprah, The New Yorker, Wired, Buzzfeed, and more.
 You can immediately picture in your mind who their readers, viewers, and listeners are, right?
-Their content consistently maps back to their audience personas.
+Their content consistently maps back to their audience persona.

 Defining your audience persona is an essential step in running your digital magazine, publication, podcast, newsletter, or professional blog (or any business, quite frankly).

 An audience persona is the visualization and profile of a "person" representing your ideal audience.